sleconf/sleconf-www/2017/CFP.md

 - Distinguished artefact.
 Award for the artifact most significantly exceeding expectations, as determined by the AEC chairs based on the recommendations of the artifact evaluation committee.

+### Concurrent Submissions

+Papers must describe unpublished work that is not currently submitted for publication elsewhere as described by [SIGPLAN’s Republication Policy](http://www.sigplan.org/Resources/Policies/Republication).
+Submitters should also be aware of [ACM’s Policy and Procedures on Plagiarism](http://www.acm.org/publications/policies/plagiarism_policy).

+### Format

+Submissions should use the [ACM SIGPLAN Conference Format](http://www.sigplan.org/Resources/Author/), *10 point font*, using the font family [Times New Roman](https://en.wikipedia.org/wiki/Times_New_Roman).
+All submissions should be in PDF format.
+If you use LaTeX or Word, please use the provided ACM SIGPLAN Templates provided [here](http://www.sigplan.org/Resources/Author/).
+Otherwise, follow the author instructions.

+Note that by default the SIGPLAN Conference Format templates produce papers in 9 point font.
+If you are formatting your paper using LaTeX, you will need to set the 10pt option in the \documentclass command.
+If you are formatting your paper using Word, you may wish to use the provided Word template that supports this font size.
+Please include page numbers in your submission.
+Setting the preprint option in the LaTeX \documentclass command generates page numbers.
+Please also ensure that your submission is legible when printed on a black and white printer.
+In particular, please check that colors remain distinct and font sizes are legible.

 ### More Information

+For fairness reasons, all submitted papers should conform to the above instructions.
+Submissions that violate these instructions may be rejected without review, at the discretion of the Program Chair.

 For additional information, clarification, or answers to questions please contact the Program Chairs.